nitish29/chercher/README.md

 - sudo pip install -r requirements.txt

-	- in case you face problem installing psycopg2 , try installing it with this command _pip3.5_ _install_ _psycopg2_
+	- in case you face problem installing psycopg2 , try installing it with this command instead _pip3.5_ _install_ _psycopg2_

 - install postgres database and create a new database

-- make a copy local_settings.py.sample file from nongit folder and move it to lingualsearch folder
+- make a copy of local_settings.py.sample file from nongit folder and move it to lingualsearch folder

 - rename this file copied file to **local_settings.py**

 - change all these database parameters: NAME,USER,PASSWORD,PORT,HOST as per your postgres